-Distribution and Habitat
+Distribution And Habitat

 About a dozen species are found in our country.
-The species are Ophioglossum vulgatum, Ophioglossum pendulum, Ophioglossum nudicaule, Ophioglossum costatum, Ophioglossum lusitanicum and Ophioglossum aitchisoni.
+The species are Ophioglossum vulgatum, Ophioglossum pendulum, Ophioglossum nudicaule, Ophioglossum costatum, Ophioglossum lusitanicum, and Ophioglossum aitchisoni.

 Most of the species of Ophioglossum are terrestrial plants and commonly grow in humus soil.
-Two species are epiphytic, e.g., O. pendulum also called ribbon fern plant and O. palmatum.
+Two species are epiphytic, e.g., O. pendulum also called ribbon fern plant, and O. palmatum.
 These species grow on trunks and branches of trees.

 This genus has been divided into three sub-genera 1.
 Euophioglossum; 2.
 Ophioderma and 3.
 Cheiroglossa.

-External Morphology of Ophioglossum
+External Morphology Of Ophioglossum

-The branching of the sporophyte is generally due to a formation of axillary buds in the axils of leaves.
-Petry (1915) has also described the branching of rhizome as dichotomous.
+The branching of the sporophyte is generally due to the formation of axillary buds in the axils of leaves.
+Petry (1915) has also described the branching of rhizomes as dichotomous.